Dr. Donald R. Eastman III's Remarks

 There is much wisdom in Gardner's words.
 College is the time when most of us build the lives we will live as adults - for better or worse.

 As you light your candles tonight, consider that you have come here at great effort and expense: your own, your parents', and in the case of the many of you who have received scholarships, at great sacrifice and expense of alumni and others who believe in the transformational character of an Eckerd College education.
 As you light your candles tonight, consider that you have two purposes here: First, you have the gift of time in this special place to learn how to read, and write, and think with precision and subtlety so that you can earn and enjoy your daily bread.
-Secondly, you will pursue an Eckerd College education that will provide you with the tools and the opportunity to improve the world in which we live – a world, you may well have noticed, that is in great need of improving.
+Secondly, you will pursue an Eckerd College education that will provide you with the tools and the opportunity to improve the world in which we live - a world, you may well have noticed, that is in desperate need of improving.

 A few minutes ago you stood and sang, "America the Beautiful."
 You sang, even though you know it is only a dream, of an America in which "alabaster cities gleam, undimmed by human tears."
-You know that is not yet the America, or the world, in which you live.
+You know that is not the America, or the world, in which you live.
 You need to know that part of your calling here is to become the kind of man or woman who can help America achieve the dream of which we sang.

 Our aim as a College is nothing less than to offer you an educational experience that will inform your knowledge and imagination about how to build a better world, and to give you the confidence and courage to take on those challenges.